Medical Doctor Jobs in USA with Visa Sponsorship

 What visas are commonly used to sponsor medical doctors in the U.S.?

-H-1B and J-1 are the two primary visa types for international physicians.
+H-1B visa and J-1 visa are the two primary visa types for international physicians.
 J-1 is used during residency and fellowship through ECFMG-sponsored programs.
 H-1B is typically used for attending physician roles after training.
 EB-2 and EB-3 immigrant visas are common pathways for doctors pursuing permanent residence, particularly through PERM labor certification.

 Do I need a U.S. medical license to get H-1B sponsorship as a physician?